vmc-coding/woinc/README.md

       $ mkdir -p woinc.git/build && cd woinc.git/build
       $ cmake -DCMAKE_INSTALL_PREFIX=~/woinc -DCMAKE_CXX_FLAGS="-march=native -O2 -DNDEBUG" ..
       $ make -j $(nproc) install
-      $ ~/woinc/bin/woincqt
+      $ ~/woinc/bin/woinccmd
     ```

-# Running woinccmd
+## Running woinccmd
 Sorry, all I have is
 ```shell script
     $ woinccmd -?
 ```
 No manpage yet.
 But it's compatible with boinccmd - for the stuff implemented - so you may see their manpage.

-# Running woincqt
+## Running woincqt
 Just run it and add a client via UI.
 The application won't remember the user and/or password yet.
 Of course that is a really bad way if you've to do it a lot of times,
  e.g. while developing.
 So there is a shortcut by assuming the host ist localhost
  and password the first parameter to the program.
-This is for dev only, because all other users of your PC may see your password!
+This is for dev only, because all other logged in users on your computer may see your password!